 After passing data from $\smash{\mathcal{X}^{\mathcal{C}}}$ and $\smash{\mathcal{X}^{\mathcal{D}}}$ through two encoders, a pair of embedding vectors $\smash{(\mathbf{z}^{\mathcal{C}}_{1:T}, \mathbf{z}^{\mathcal{D}}_{1:T})}$ in the shared latent space $\smash{\mathcal{H}^{\mathcal{S}}}$ can be obtained.
 Then the decoders for both domains $\smash{\mathit{Dec}^{\mathcal{C}}: \psi_{\mathcal{T} \times \mathcal{H}^{\mathcal{S}}} \to \psi_{\mathcal{T} \times \mathcal{X}^{\mathcal{C}}}}$ and $\smash{\mathit{Dec}^{\mathcal{D}}: \psi_{\mathcal{T} \times \mathcal{H}^{\mathcal{S}}} \to \psi_{\mathcal{T} \times \mathcal{X}^{\mathcal{D}}}}$ further reconstruct features based on the latent embeddings using mapping functions that operate in the opposite direction:

-For the conditional extension in EHR-M-GAN$_\texttt{cond}$, both encoders and decoders in the dual-VAE condition on the auxiliary (one-hot) labels from $\mathcal{L}$, to make the model better adapted to particular contexts.
-Also, to incentivize dual-VAE to better bridge the gap between domains of continuous-valued and discrete-valued timeseries, we enforce a weight-sharing constraint \citep{liu2017unsupervised, liu2016coupled} within specific layers of both the encoders pairs $\smash{(\mathit{Enc}^{\mathcal{C}}, \mathit{Enc}^{\mathcal{D}})}$, and the decoders pairs $\smash{(\mathit{Dec}^{\mathcal{C}}, \mathit{Dec}^{\mathcal{D}})}$.
-The weight-sharing constraint can extract and broadcast high-level concepts of the input features across domains of mixed-type data.
-The implementation details can be found in Supplementary materials (See Section S.1.B).
+Also, to incentivize dual-VAE to better bridge the gap between domains of mixed-type timeseries, we enforce a weight-sharing constraint \cite{liu2017unsupervised, liu2016coupled} within specific layers of both the encoders pairs and the decoders pairs (See Section S.1.B for details).

-In the following subsections, we define multiple loss constraints for the optimization of \textit{dual-VAE}, including \textit{ELBO loss}, \textit{Matching loss}, \textit{Contrastive loss}, as well as \textit{Semantic loss} for EHR-M-GAN$_{\texttt{cond}}$.
+In the following subsections, we define multiple loss constraints for the optimization of \textit{dual-VAE}, including \textit{ELBO loss}, \textit{matching loss}, \textit{contrastive loss}, as well as \textit{semantic loss} for EHR-M-GAN$_{\texttt{cond}}$.
+Among these losses, \textit{ELBO loss} ensures that the mixed-type timeseries can be successfully reconstructed after being encoded into latent representations.
+The \textit{matching loss} ensures that heterogeneous types of features from a single patient share contexts during representation learning (instance-wise).
+The goal of \textit{contrastive loss} is to ensure that patients with similar trajectories stay close to each other in the latent space (population-wise).
+And \textit{semantic loss} used in EHR-M-GAN$_{\texttt{cond}}$ encourages patients with the same conditional labels (e.g., outcomes) to share similar latent representations.
 Intuitions and descriptions behind the objectives are discussed in turn.

 { \textBF{Evidence Lower Bound (ELBO).} We first incorporate the standard VAE loss, with the optimization objective as the evidence lower bound (ELBO).
 VAE holds the assumption of spherical Gaussian prior for the distribution of latent embeddings, where features can then be reconstructed by sampling from that space.
-We leverage the re-parameterization tricks to enable differentiable stochastic sampling and network optimization.
+The re-parameterization tricks enable differentiable stochastic sampling and network optimization.
 For encoder and decoder in the dual-VAE for domain $d \in \{\mathcal{C}, \mathcal{D}\}$, the objective function is defined as: